jibsen/tinf/README.md

 Q: Will tinf work on UltraSTRANGE machines running WhackOS?

 A: I have no idea .. please try it out and let me know!

-Q: Why are all the makefiles in GNU Make style?

-A: I'm used to GNU Make, and it has a number of features that are missing in some of the other Make utilities.

 Q: This is the first release, how can there be frequently asked questions?